 - Testosterone replacement therapy – If erectile dysfunction is caused by a hormonal imbalance, testosterone replacement therapy may be one treatment option.
 Testosterone therapy can be administered several ways – injections, gel applied to the skin, or a patch worn on the skin.

 - Vacuum erection therapy – A vacuum erection device uses a plastic tube that fits over the penis.
 A pump then creates a gentle vacuum to increase blood flow to the penis and produce an erection.

 - Constriction therapy – Constriction therapy can be used to treat venous leak syndrome.
 A band or tension ring is placed around the base of the penis to keep blood from flowing out of the penis during an erection.

-- Surgery – In some cases, such as injury or congenital defect, the underlying cause of ED can be treated with vascular surgery.
+- Surgery – In some cases, such as injury or congenital defect, the underlying cause of erectile dysfunction can be treated with vascular surgery.

-- Penile implants – A penile implant – a surgically implanted penile prosthesis – is another treatment option for some men with ED.
+- Penile implants – A penile implant – a surgically implanted penile prosthesis – is another treatment option for some men.
 There are different types of penile implants.
 Malleable or inflatable are two common choices.